Muqaddaspreet/Job-Alert-Application/README.md

 - Fetches job listings from a remote server.
 - Sends email alerts for new job postings.
-- Periodically refreshes the session to keep it alive.
+- Refreshes the session every minute to keep it alive.
+- Sounds an alarm as soon as a job is available.
+- Ensures 24/7 monitoring.

+## Applications and issues addressed

+- Active jobs typically lasts only 2-5 minutes.
+- Improved job application response time.
+- Helped 8 friends secure part-time jobs by notifying them within seconds of job availability.